GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🟡 2022-10-08 10:08 UTC

+The site is behaving well, but there is a defect, which program authors are noticing.

+Currently the first Preview, Split or run after changing a program fails.
+It says: ‘Sorry, something went wrong.’
+We've found the reason and are going to deploy a fix by Monday for the latest.

+You can **work around the problem** by clicking Preview/Split a second time or refreshing the run page.
+From then on it works until the program is changed again.

+We don't log all defects on this site.
+But this one is affecting all active program authors.

 ## 🔵 2022-10-07 20:44 UTC

 New Relic now reports their service has come back to normal.
 This means GuidedTrack systems are working as expected.